Eyesore123/Best-recipe-app-JS-only/README.md

 ## Issues

-* Event listeners cause a warning in the console because they are not properly configured to listen either the sign-in window or the recipe window so they listen all the time even when the DOM content is not loaded.
+* Event listeners ans script cause warnings in the console because they are not properly configured to listen either the sign-in window or the recipe window so they listen all the time even when the DOM content is not loaded.

 ## What I learned